dodona-edu/dodona-edu.github.io/en/faq/annotations/index.md

 Students often make the same mistakes, or have similar questions.
 To avoid having to write the same comment over and over again, you can reuse comments.

-While writing or editing a comment, you can check `save comment`.
+While writing or editing a comment, you can check `Save comment`.
 This will allow you to add a title for this comment, which should help you find the comment for future use.

 ![Save comment while writing](./save-comment-edit.png)

-You can also save an existing comment by clicking `save comment` in the comment menu.
+You can also save an existing comment by clicking `Save comment` in the comment menu.

 ![Save existing comment](save-comment.png)